thushan/proxmox-vm-to-ct/readme.md

       Ignore DietPi specific modifications on the VM before snapshotting. (ignored with --ignore-prep) --prompt-password
-      Prompt for a password for the container, temporary one generated & displayed otherwise --help
+      Prompt for a password for the container, temporary one generated & displayed otherwise --install-completion
+    Installs completions for your shell to make life easier --help
       Display this help message
 ```